eanyanwu/ezeanyinabia.com/_posts/2019-07-27-operating-system-internals.md

 Nevertheless, i'm still a much bigger fan of paging that segmentation.
 It seems much "saner", the right thing to do.

+#### Translation Lookaside Buffers

+Paging on its own is slow because memory access is costly (relative to the cpu speed).
+So for paging to be practical, we need to find a way to deal with the page-table access penalty we get.

+One of such ways is using an Address Translation Cache (for historical? reasons, it is called a Translation Lookaside Buffer).
+This will be a small, but fast area close to the cpu that will be used to store recent page table translations.
+The first time a procss tries to translate a virtual page table to a physical one, we will have a _TLB miss_ because the translation is not in the cache yet.
+So we grit our teeth, and fetch the page table from memory as usual.
+We then add that translation to the TLB.
+On subsequent requests to translate that page table, its a _TLB hit_ because the translation exists in cache.

+This mechanism works quite well because of spatial locality (if a process accesses a memory location, it is likely to access nearby memory locations) and temporal locality (if a process accesses a memory location, it is likely to access it again in the near future).
+Loading a page table translation into the TLB means that subsequent address translation that fit within that page table will be TLB hits and thus fast.
+WIN.

+If it's easy, you're missing something.
+That's my new motto for Operating System things.
+Speaking of which, we are missing something.
+Context switches.
+Since each process has its own page table, processes can't share the TLB.
+UGH.
+There are a few ways to deal with this.
+One is to flush the TLB on a context switch, so that each process starts with a fresh TLB.
+The downside of this is that each process starts with a fresh TLB, so all the caching work just goes down the drain.
+Another approach is to allow multiple processes to use the TLB, but differentiate which entry belongs to which process by using an "Address Space Identifier" or ASI.
+The downside of this is that processes need to share the already small TLB, so even fewer translations can be cached.

+Then there is the issue of cache eviction.
+As the quote goes "There are only two hard things in Computer Science: cache invalidation and naming things".
+The TLB will eventually get full, but subsequenty translations will still need to be saved.
+How do we decide which entry to evict?
+TBD.